Aboitiz Corporate Governance

 Sufficiency of Internal Control and Compliance System

-The AEV Audit Committee assist their respective Boards in fulfilling oversight responsibilities over their company’s system of internal control.
+The AEV Audit Committees assists the Board in fulfilling oversight responsibilities over the Company’s system of internal control.
 They are responsible for monitoring, overseeing, and evaluating the duties and responsibilities of management, the internal audit activity, and the external auditors as those duties and responsibilities relate to the organization’s processes for controlling its operations.
-In 2021, the President and Chief Executive Officer, Chief Financial Officer, and Internal Audit Head of AEV attested to the sufficient internal control and compliance system of their respective companies.
+In 2023, the President and Chief Executive Officer, Chief Financial Officer, and Internal Audit Head of AEV attested to the sufficiency of the Company’s internal control and compliance system.

 Audit and Non-Audit Fees